Select

 The type of cannabis used affects detection time.
 Metabolites from edibles stay in the system longer than those from vaped or smoked cannabis.

-Another factor determining how long marijuana may stay in the system is dosage.
+>Another factor determining how long marijuana may stay in the system is dosage.
 Potent strains of cannabis stick around longer than milder strains.
 If you consume a lot of cannabis at once, expect a longer detection period than when using smaller amounts.

+Individual body chemistry also plays a role.
+People with more body fat may find THC stays in their system longer because it binds to fat cells.
 Conversely, THC exits the bodies of thin people relatively quickly.
 Overall health makes a difference in how long cannabis stays in your body, as certain medical conditions affect the way the body metabolizes cannabis.
 There are also medications that may interfere with this process.
 Lastly, the rate of metabolism relates to genetics, so some people will excrete cannabis more rapidly or slowly based on their genes.

 What are the Time Limits for Blood/Urine/Hair Testing?